Paris Bourbonites

-The Paris Bourbonites was the initial moniker of the minor league baseball teams based in Paris, Kentucky.
-Paris teams played as members of the Blue Grass League from 1909 to 1912, Ohio State League in 1914 and Blue Grass League from 1922 to 1924.
-Paris teams won league championships in 1910, 1911 and 1924 and hosted home games at Bourbon County Park.
+The Paris Bourbonites were a minor league baseball team based in Paris, Kentucky.
+The Bourbonites played as members of the Blue Grass League from 1909 to 1912, with Paris joining the Ohio State League in 1914 and the "Bourbons" returning to Blue Grass League play from 1922 to 1924.
+Paris teams won league championships in 1910, 1911 and 1924 and hosted home minor league games at Bourbon County Park.

 History

+1909 to 1914

-Minor league baseball began in Paris, Kentucky in 1909.
-The "Paris Bourbonites" became members of the 1909 Class D level Blue Grass League, which was playing its second season.
-The Paris team moniker was in corresponds to Paris, Kentucky being located within Bourbon County, Kentucky.
+Minor league baseball began in Paris, Kentucky in 1909, when the "Paris Bourbonites" became members of the 1909 six team Class D level Blue Grass League, which was playing its second season.
+The Frankfort Lawmakers, Lexington Colts, Richmond Pioneers, Shelbyville Millers and Winchester Hustlers teams joined with Paris in beginning league play on May 1, 1909.

+The Paris team monikers correspond to Paris, Kentucky being located within Bourbon County, Kentucky.

 In their first season of play, the Paris Bourbonites finished with a record of 61–57.
-Paris placed 3rd in the six–team league, playing under managers Jeff Elgin, Henry Schmidt and James Barnett.
-The Bourbonites finished 13.5 games behind the 1st place Winchester Hustlers in the final standings.
+Paris placed third in the six–team league, playing the season under managers Jeff Elgin, Henry Schmidt and James Barnett.
+The Bourbonites finished 13.5 games behind the first place Winchester Hustlers in the final standings.

 In their second season of play, the 1910 Paris Bourbonites won the Blue Grass League championship in convincing fashion.
-With a record of 80–47, Paris placed 1st in the regular season standings, playing under manager Edward McKernan.
-Paris finished 10.0 games ahead of the 2nd place Lexington Colts in the final standings.
+With a record of 80–47, Paris placed first in the regular season standings, playing under manager Edward McKernan.
+Paris finished 10.0 games ahead of the second place Lexington Colts in the final standings.
 Paris pitcher Milton McCormick led the Blue Grass League in win percentage at .850 and a 17–3 record.
 The Blue Grass League held no playoffs in 1910.